OP’s Decision Not To Lend Money To His Struggling Sister Divides The Family

 Reddit

 Family financial disagreements often reveal deeper emotional triggers.
-Dr. John Gray, a relationship expert, points out that financial stress can bring up feelings of inadequacy or fear of abandonment.
+Financial stress can bring up feelings of inadequacy or fear of abandonment.

-He explains that these emotions can stem from past experiences, leading to misunderstandings during financial discussions.
-To address this, he suggests family members engage in active listening and empathetic communication.
+These emotions can stem from past experiences, leading to misunderstandings during financial discussions.
+To address this, family members should engage in active listening and empathetic communication.

 This approach helps to create an environment where feelings are validated and understood, ultimately leading to more constructive conversations about finances.